 Smoke alarms are compulsory in all Victorian homes.
 It is the legal responsibility of all owners and landlords to install working smoke alarms.
 Remember, smoke alarms need to be regularly tested and maintained – only a working smoke alarm can save lives.

-Every year in Victoria, over a thousand children are treated in hospital for burn or scald injuries.
-The majority of these are children aged between 0 and 4 years.
+Every year in Victoria, over a thousand children are treated in hospital for burn or scald injuries, with children aged 0-4 years at greatest risk.